aryan16/aem-romamnumeral/README.md

 2) It consist of one service where two methods are being created : one for input validation and one for integer to roman conversion.
 3) Unit testing is done for many different scenarios like normal input, input out of range, invalid characters/symbols in the input.
 4) Logs are getting generated in a separate log file.
-5) On top of this application is contanerized using docker.
+5) On top of this application is containerized using docker.

 ## Packaging Layout